Meal Break and Rest Break Laws

 • Washington

-Generally speaking, executive, administrative, professional employees, and outside salespersons are exempt from required meal break times.
-California law also exempts construction workers, commercial drivers, private security officers, and employees of utility companies if the employees are covered by a valid collective bargaining agreement.
-In this case, the agreement must include a provision that provides for employees' meal periods.
+In general, executive, administrative, professional employees, and outside salespersons are exempt from required meal break times.
+California law also names certain exempt employees, including commercial drivers, construction workers, and utility company employees, if they have a collective bargaining agreement.
+The agreement must include a provision for employee meal periods.

-Eight states have laws regarding required rest break time when it comes to the private sector:
+Nine states have laws regarding required rest break time for private sector employees:

 • California